Abies veitchii

-Abies veitchii (Veitch's fir; シラビソ or シラベ shirabiso or shirabe), also known as Veitch's silver-fir, is a fir native to Japan on the islands of Honshū and Shikoku.
+Abies veitchii, also known as Veitch's fir or Veitch's silver-fir, is a species of fir native to Japan from the islands of Honshū and Shikoku.
 It lives in moist soils in cool wet mountain forests at elevations of 1500–2800 m.
 It is very shade-tolerant when young, but is not long-lived.
+The name is derived from John Gould Veitch, who saw the common species on Mount Fuji in 1860 and identified it for European botanists.

+Description

 It is a coniferous evergreen tree growing at a fast rate to 25–30 m tall.
 The crown is narrowly conical with horizontal branches and pubescent shoots.
 The shoots are pubescent, with short brown hairs.
 The leaves are needle-like and flattened, 1–3 cm long and 2 mm broad.
 They are glossy dark green above with two conspicuous bluish white stomatal bands underneath, and the tips are notched.
 The foliage is dense and points forward along the shoot, with the inner leaves being shorter and more erect than the lower leaves.
 The cone is purple-brown, cylindrical, 4–7 cm long and tapers slightly.
 The cones are upright and have slightly exserted and reflexed yellow-green bracts.
 The bark is smooth and light grey, and has resin blisters characteristic of many firs.